nruizneiman/netcore-base/README.md

 Second, set the project you want to start as a default project and run it!

-Maybe you will need to update the "DefaultConnectionString" to a local one before starting the project.
+Maybe you will need to update the connection string of the provider that you want to use to a local one before starting the project.

 # Questions?
 You may have some questions, please feel free to reach me if you want to discuss something or propose ideas by opening an issue or contacting me using my contact info described in my profile.